-Whale Watching in San Ignacio Lagoon: Where the Gray Whales Call the Shots
+Whale Watching San Ignacio Lagoon: Where the Gray Whales Call the Shots

-Gray whales approach boats with a friendly curiosity like no other.
+Here, gray whales approach boats with a friendly curiosity like no other.
 They come up to you, lift their heads above the water, and let you gently stroke them.
-This friendly behavior is one of the many wonders that make whale watching in San Ignacio Lagoon, Baja California Sur so special.
+This unique behavior is one of the many wonders that make whale watching in San Ignacio Lagoon, Baja California Sur, so special.

 The History of the Gray Whales of San Ignacio Lagoon